minhdqdev/obsidian-tidy-up/README.md

 ## Changelog
 - **v0.1.0**: Initial release with basic functionality to tidy up images.
+- **v0.2.0**: Added functionality to trash empty folders and images not referenced in notes.

 ## Known issues
 - This plugin has only been tested on Obsidian v1.8.10 on macOS.
 It may not work on other versions or platforms.
+- Folders containing hidden files (like `.env`) are considered empty folders and will be trashed.